-- 6.1 Corporate Services PAC received an initial report on the MTFS at its meeting on 12 July 2023.
+6.1 Corporate Services PAC received an initial report on the MTFS at its meeting on 12 July 2023.
 It was then consulted on the revenue budget proposals at its meeting on 11 September 2023 and on fees and charges and the budget consultation at its meeting on 13 December 2023.
 This consultation identified that the most popular area amongst respondents for new investment was infrastructure, with flood prevention and the street scene cited as examples in the survey to illustrate what 'infrastructure' means.
-The other PACs are considering the budget proposals relating to capital schemes within their portfolios during January 2024. - 6.2 The Overview and Scrutiny Committee will be considering this report at its meeting on the 23 January 2024, with the Cabinet to be informed of the outcome.
+The other PACs and Overview and Scrutiny are considering the budget proposals relating to capital schemes within their portfolios during January 2024.